Choose your primary industry to get started:

 Every state except for Texas requires workers’ comp for employees.

-However, each state also typically has a short list for who is exempt from having coverage.
+However, each state also typically has a short list for who is exempt from coverage.
 It’s important to check the insurance requirements where you work.

-If you’re a business owner without any employees, you are probably not required by law to have workers’ compensation, particularly if you’re a sole proprietor, partner or LLC member.
+required by law to have workers’ compensation, particularly if you’re a sole proprietor, partner or LLC member.

 However, that might not be the case for more regulated industries, such as construction.

-Having a certificate of insurance for workers’ comp lets clients know you have coverage if you get injured while working for them.
+Even if it’s not legally required, you could still be asked by your clients for proof of insurance.
+A certificate of insurance for workers’ comp lets clients know you have coverage if you get injured while working for them.

 If you’re a sole proprietor or independent contractor without any employees, you usually aren’t required by law to get workers’ comp.

-Regardless if it’s required by law, it can be a good idea to have an active workman's comp policy.
-If you get sick or injured on the job, workers’ comp would help cover medical bills and some of your lost wages.
+Regardless if it’s required by law, it can be a good idea to have an active workman’s comp policy.
+If you get sick or injured on the job, workers’ comp can help cover medical bills and some of your lost wages.

 Learn more about workers’ compensation for contractors.

-It is the employer’s responsibility to pay for workers’ compensation insurance, and it’s usually required by law.
+It’s the employer’s responsibility to pay for workers’ compensation insurance, and it’s usually required by law.

 Disability insurance is typically optional and costs are often shared between the employer and employee.